Cognitive therapy (CT): definition, application, and effectivity

 Cognitive therapy stands as a practical method for the prevention of suicidal ideation and tendencies.
 It reduces symptoms of mental illnesses linked to a higher risk of suicide including depression, anxiety, and psychosis.

 The cognitive theory suggests that a person considers suicide if they see no solution to the problem that is causing them pain.
 The therapy works by identifying the perceived unsolvable issue in order to decrease cognitive distortions and errors in logic.
-Cognitive therapy also aims to improve a person’s problem-solving skills, boost their motivation, and lower perceived emotional pain.
+Cognitive therapy aims to improve a person’s problem-solving skills, boost their motivation, and lower perceived emotional pain.

 Through cognitive therapy, a patient learns every problem has a solution.
-They also learn that some thoughts in our minds aren’t correct.
-Once they start thinking beyond that, it’s possible to reduce the risk of future suicidal tendencies.
+They further learn that certain thoughts in our minds aren’t correct.
+Once they start thinking beyond that, it’s possible to reduce the risk of future suicidal tendencies.There is no specific time frame during which cognitive therapy needs to work.
+People with different conditions need a few weeks or months to feel better.
+It is likely the same for suicidal ideation too.

 10. Weight loss

-Changing habits is a process, but some people can achieve it in as little as four weeks.
+The biggest obstacle to successful weight loss is in a person’s mind.
+That irrational thinking only aggravates unhealthy eating habits and sedentary lifestyles.
+Cognitive therapy empowers a person to change unhealthy patterns so they’re committed to maintaining their goals.
+Changing habits is a process, but certain people achieve it in as little as four weeks.
 Continuing therapy beyond that point is useful because it delivers much-needed support to keep up with weight loss intervention.

 What is the process of Cognitive therapy?

 The process of cognitive therapy is simple and structured, so the patients know what to expect every time.
 The first session is reserved for assessing a patient’s situation or mental health condition.
 Here, a patient shares about difficulties they’re facing.

-The therapist would proceed to carry out the necessary evaluation to diagnose a problem unless a person had already been diagnosed with a specific mental disorder or addiction.
+The therapist proceeds to carry out the necessary evaluation to diagnose a problem unless a person had already been diagnosed with a specific mental disorder or addiction.
 Then, they create the best cognitive treatment plan bearing in mind the severity of the symptoms a person is experiencing.

 Other sessions have a pretty much set format.
 At the very beginning of the session, a therapist and patient do a brief.
 This is the opportunity for a patient to inform the therapist about everything that happened since the last session, how they felt or managed their symptoms, and everyday challenges.
-During this time, the therapist builds a bridge between the last and current sessions.
-Patients are generally asked whether some parts of previous sessions were confusing and needed clearing up.

 Once homework is reviewed, the therapist presents the agenda for the current session.
 The agenda usually consists of the main issue and takes up most time during the session.
 Patients talk about the specific issue, whereas therapists help them overcome irrational thoughts or provide guidance on how to cope more effectively.